danhd123/T-Reg/Readme.txt

 What It Does
 ============

-Xeger attempts to generate useful regular expressions from newline-delimited text files.
+T-Reg attempts to generate useful regular expressions from newline-delimited text files.

 Usage
 =====

-python xeger.py <file name>
+python treg.py <file name>

 Planned features
 ================